+Jim Smith

 The prayer warrior

 Jim Smith

 ©Jim Smith.
-March 2024
+February 2025

-This material may be downloaded and copied for personal and church use.
+This material may be downloaded and copied for personal

+and church use.

 It is not to be changed and it is not to be sold.

 jimsmithgahna@yahoo.co.uk

 Contents

+Introduction

 1. The Lord's battle not ours.

 2. The Lord's battle fought the Lord's way.

 Gethsemane.

 3. The struggle - "Get behind me Satan."

 4. Deep commitment.
 Hannah.

-5. Risk.
+5. Risks must be taken.
 Jonathan.

-6. Urgent.
+6. Be ready.
 Peter in prison.

 7. Determination.
 Apostle Paul.

 8. Weapons.
 Behold the lamb of God.

 9. An eternal vision.
-Stephen

-10. Victory is ours.

-Introduction
+Stephen.

+10. The path to victory.

-In the 21st century, prayer seems to be less of a priority than it used to be.
+Introduction In the 21st century, prayer seems to be less of a priority than it used to be.
 Prayer meetings are poorly attended, God's people seem to have little idea of how to pray seriously and especially how to fight in prayer.
-Our enemy has never made such a mistake.
+The enemy has never made such a mistake.
 At every opportunity he "comes in like a flood" (Isaiah 59:19), and "rips open pregnant women."
 (2 Kings 8:11-12).
-He threatens (Acts 9:1) and murders.
-(Matthew 2:16) Apostle Paul warned powerfully of the violence and oppression of the enemy (Ephesians 6:12) and the beast of Revelation 13 killed and enslaved.
-(Revelation 13:16-17) his work can be described in these words - "The thief comes to kill and steal and destroy."
-(John 10:10)

-Prayer warriors are needed to stand against this tide of evil which is constantly battering God's creation.
-The Lord needs those who, as Gideon found, kept constantly alert against the attacks of the enemy.
-(Judges 7)
+He threatens (Acts 9:1) and murders (Mathew 2:16).
+Apostle Paul warned powerfully of the violence and oppression of the enemy (Ephesians 6:12) and the beast of Revelation 13 killed and enslaved (Revelation 13:16-17).
+His work can be described in these words - "The thief comes to kill and steal and destroy."
+(John 10:10) Prayer warriors are needed to stand against this tide of evil which is constantly battering God's creation.
+The Lord needs those who, as Gideon found, kept constantly alert against the attacks of the enemy (Judges 7).
 What kind of person is a prayer warrior?
 It is someone who sees the attacks of the enemy as tearing down the name of Jesus and is jealous for the name of the Lord.
 It is someone who sees this as defilement (David in 1 Samuel 17:45-47).
 It is someone who wants to rise up and stand for the name of the Lord and to protect that name.

-What is a prayer warrior like - what is the character as the behaviour?
+What is a prayer warrior like?